Confession Time: For over five years this site has largely ignored two basic ways people can use to eliminate their student debt.

 Saving money on living expenses can free up a ton of money for aggressive student loan repayment.

 Spending a little less money

 The little things can often add up to big amounts.

 Everybody knows the value of budgeting and sticking to the budget, so we will skip past the obvious.

 My favorite trick for saving money is shopping around before buying anything.
 This approach helps in two ways.
 First, it prevents impulse purchases.
 Before buying an item that you see at the store, you are forced to go home and investigate other buying options.
 This little bit of time can be the difference between a well thought out purchase and wasted money.
 Second, shopping around for everything is a great way to save money on most purchases.

 I also like trying to stack promotions.
 Many credit cards offer rewards or cash back, depending upon the specific card.
-These credit card rewards can be combined with making purchases through Ebates.
-(Ebates enters affiliate relationships with most retailers and then shares the commission with customers… people who are new to Ebates can get an extra $10 back on their first purchase) I’ve never had much luck with the coupon route, but for some people it can work out well.
+These credit card rewards can be combined with making purchases through Rakuten or another cash back portal.
+(Rakuten enters affiliate relationships with most retailers and then shares the commission with customers… people who are new to Rakuten can get an extra $10 back on their first purchase) I tend to use this portal for most major purchases.